njoanc/Triangle/README.md

 #### By **Jeanne d'Arc NYIRAMWIZA**

 ## Description
-This is the simple example of javascrip Triangle
+This is the simple example of javaScrip Triangle

 ## BDD